 We are generally living longer.
-The average life expectancy of a man of 65 today is now 87.
-(ONS) using their own data Legal and General find that those living in higher socio-economic groups generally live longer with an average life expectancy to age 91.
+The average life expectancy of a man of 65 today is now 85.
+(ONS Oct 2023), with 1 in 4 living to 92.
+Using their own data Legal and General find that those living in higher socio-economic groups generally live longer with an average life expectancy to age 91.
 And 1 in 10 will live to 99.
 It seems that poor health may only make a difference of 2 years.

 We offer independent advice and help to clients, deputies and attorneys.
 Veronica is a member of SOLLA – the Society of Later Life Advisers, an organisation with ‘older’ clients in mind.